Best guitar capos 2026: acoustic and electric options for every budget

 Reasons to avoid

-Well, if you’re looking for accurate tuning stability with the least amount of string buzz possible, then yes – and that is what the G7th Performance 3 ART capo offers.
-G7th have combined two of their proprietary inventions; the Unique Tension Control system and the ART string pad mechanism in this compact beauty.
+If you’re looking for accurate tuning stability with the least amount of string buzz possible, the G7th Performance 3 ART capo is probably the best capo money can buy.
+G7th has combined two of its proprietary inventions: the Unique Tension Control system and the ART string pad mechanism, in this compact beauty.

 This is highly advantageous, especially considering that some capos with resistant springs can unintentionally pull the strings out of tune.
 With an adjustable capo like this, you can avoid that issue entirely.
 Additionally, removing the capo is as simple as squeezing the release lever, which can be done effortlessly with just one hand.